Why is cancer so difficult to cure?

-Research at JAX
+Research into cancer cell variation at JAX

 Cancer cells grow and divide with extreme rapidity and must endure a certain amount of stress and damage to their DNA.
 Fast-growing cancers depend on a fine balance between DNA damage and repair, but genetic changes add up over time, and the result is like evolution at warp speed, where growth-promoting mutations lead to even more rapid expansion.
 This contributes to the heterogeneity discussed above.
 It also means the cancer you find today may differ from the one you try to treat in the weeks and months to come.
 With modern sequencing and analysis, it’s now possible to track cancer cell evolution and begin to predict the changes before they occur.
 Nonetheless, it’s much harder to hit a moving target than a stationary one, and even a highly effective, precisely targeted combination of therapies may not succeed if enough cancer cells survive initial treatment and further evolve.

-Research at JAX
+Research into cancer cell evolution at JAX

-Research at JAX
+Research into structural variation at JAX

 Cancer cells, although different in many ways from other cells in the body, are known to evade our immune system or suppress key elements of the usual immune response.
 In some cases aggressive cytotoxic (killer) T cells — the immune cells that locate and kill invading pathogens — actually infiltrate tumors.
 For some reason, however, they soon halt their attack through a combination of cell-to-cell signaling and an influx of T regulator cells, a different type of immune cells that suppress the immune response.
 Other research found that a chemical compound is sometimes added to cancer cell DNA and suppresses the activity of certain genes, making the cells much less likely to be targeted by the immune system.
 By controlling the activity of these genes, cancer is able to hide in plain sight within the body and avoid an immune response.

-Research at JAX
+Cancer immunotherapy research at JAX